-This homemade Caramelized Onion Hummus is savoury and creamy.
+This homemade Caramelized Onion Hummus is savory and creamy.
 Serve this chickpea dip with vegetables, pita or tortilla chips, for a delicious and healthy appetizer or snack!

 If you're looking for healthy appetizer and snack ideas, you'll be pleased to know that this Caramelized Onion Hummus is made with good for you ingredients.